 and competing products from other airlines:

 - LATAM 787 Business Class Auckland – Sydney review

 - Air New Zealand 777 Business Class Auckland – Sydney review

 As I wrote in a piece on news.com.au, a First Class redemption on an Emirates flight across the Tasman really is a stellar use of your Qantas Points balance.

 It is one of the most accessible First Class products out there and those with Qantas Points to spend are fortunate Emirates has chosen to service the Trans-Tasman market with this aircraft.

 To increase your chances of getting the dates you want, try to book your redemption as soon as you can, as weekends can be harder to access closer to departure.

-54,000 Qantas Points + less than $135 AUD in taxes = access to excellent lounges in Australia, good customer service, a high level of onboard privacy, access to a hot shower and onboard bar, and a lie-flat bed – not that you’ll really need it on the short hop across the pond.
+Booking this flight with points is an great way to get you access to excellent lounges in Australia, good customer service, a high level of onboard privacy, access to a hot shower and onboard bar, and a lie-flat bed – not that you’ll really need it on the short hop across the pond.

 Supplementary images courtesy Emirates.